 Make the paper mache mixture -mix 1 cup of flour with 2 cups of water, allow the children to do the mixing as this is part of the fun, let them begin to dip the paper strips into the mixture and place it layer by layer around the prepared statue, keep dipping and placing until it forms a mountain

-Once its dried then, it’s time to get colourfully messy.
-Allow the children to paint the volcano using all the colours (green, red, orange, yellow ) Yellow could be at the tip to represent the spewing lava.
+Once its dried then, it’s time to get colorfully messy.
+Allow the children to paint the volcano using all the colors (green, red, orange, yellow ) Yellow could be at the tip to represent the spewing lava.

-i did gave the children the colours just they are so great at mixing colours so we end up with this.
+I did gave the children the colors just they are so great at mixing colors so we end up with this.

-The colours doesn’t really matter what is important is that children get to be children
+The colors doesn’t really matter what is important is that children get to be children

 here comes the exciting part, it’s time to be a little scientist.
 If you are doing this in the classroom, let children dress as little scientific.